jnavila/plotkicadsch/docs/index.md

 #### Power and Flags Numbering

 Another annoying behavior in Kicad Schematics is the way the power and flag parts are numbered.
-These part are part of the schematic but they don't appear in the BOM.
+These components are part of the schematic but they don't appear in the BOM.
 So, their numbering is all managed internally by Kicad.
 Kicad renumbers them all everytime the user requests an annotation of the project, which modifies all those references in all the sheets each time.
 This feature is only really needed when generating the netlists (only for internal purpose), so it's better keeping the references for all theses phantom parts to "unknown" in the revision control system.
 Let's kick off another filter for that!
-First add a new attribute in the `.gitattributes` file:
+First let's add a new attribute in the `.gitattributes` file:

 ```ini
 *.sch filter=kicad_sch